ulmod/magento-2-smooth-scroll/README.md

 [Magento 2 Smooth Scroll](https://www.ulmod.com/smooth-scroll-for-magento-2.html) is a Magento 2 extension that allows your users to smoothly scroll to the defined anchor points when links with a href value containing # are clicked.

-With Magento 2 Smooth Scroll, you can add the "smooth scrolling animation" feature to any page of your site and enhance the user experiences.
+With Magento 2 Smooth Scroll, you can add the "smooth scrolling" feature to any page of your site and enhance the user experiences.

 <a href="https://www.ulmod.com/smooth-scroll-for-magento-2.html"><img width="205" src="https://www.ulmod.com/media/wysiwyg/um-download-now1.png"></a>